 Hacked up themes, page builders and plugins for all of the things can wreak havoc with site performance if you have a dynamic site powered by a traditional CMS.
 This has a knock-on effect on the user experience, SEO and overall effectiveness of your website.

 "But WordPress is good for SEO".
 OK let's unpack that.
 In order to get custom meta data, structured data, canonicals, XML sitemaps or AMP you're going to need a series of plugins and possibly some ongoing manual work depending on your requirements.
-Is this really good enough in 2019?
+Is this really good enough?
 Are we as marketers being lazy and relying on systems which make our jobs easier, but which impede our results?

 Example: Ghost Docs site performance